iunu/artemis-developers/README.md

 ### Support

 If you need help getting set up with the Artemis API or you encounter any problems with the provided documentation, the Artemis team is here to help.
-Please contact [Jon Dayton](mailto:jdayton@artemisag.com), with any questions or concerns you may have.
+Please contact [Melody Tribble](mailto:mtribble@artemisag.com), with any questions or concerns you may have.